cosmos/cosmos-sdk/docs/gaia/delegator-guide-cli.md

 **NEVER LOOSE YOUR MNEMONIC.
 WRITE IT DOWN ON A PIECE OF PAPER AND STORE IT SOMEWHERE SAFE.
 IF YOU LOOSE IT, THERE IS NO WAY TO RETRIEVE IT.
 IF SOMEONE GAINS ACCESS TO IT, THEY GAIN ACCESS TO ALL THE ASSOCIATED ACCOUNTS**

+- `<yourKeyName>` is the name of the account.
+It is a reference to the account number used to derive the key pair from the mnemonic.
+You will use this name to identify your account when you want to send a transaction.
+- You can add the optional `--account` flag to specify the path (`0`, `1`, `2`, ...) you want to use to generate your account.
+By default, account `0` is generated.

 You can generate more accounts from the same mnemonic using the following command:

 ```